skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 };
 ```

-Now, taking the last JavaScript example directly from above results in two issues.
+Now, taking the last JavaScript snippet directly from above results in two issues.
 Both are: `Element implicitly has an 'any' type because expression of type 'string' can't be used to index type ...`.

 The first is a result of using `Object.keys`.
 It returns `string[]` but the